 In support of federal, state, and local efforts to slow the spread of the novel coronavirus (COVID-19) some park facilities may be limited.
 While the park remains open for use visitors are encouraged to practice Leave No Trace principles.
-Please plan to pack out trash and use restroom facilities prior to visiting the park.
 Popular trailheads such as Long Point and Endless Wall can be very busy on weekends.
 Hikers are encouraged to spread out and check out some of the less popular trails throughout the park.
 For more information on hiking trails, check out our hiking page.

 - Some park programs and special events have been cancelled or modified.

 - The National Park Service (NPS) urges people during this pandemic to adhere to guidance from the Centers for Disease Control and Prevention (CDC) and state and local public health authorities to protect visitors and employees.

 While outdoor spaces remain accessible to the public in accordance with the latest health guidance, visitors should seek out areas that are not crowded to allow for adequate social distancing.
 Stay at least six feet away from people outside your immediate household.

 Backcountry or dispersed camping opportunities are available.
 Areas suitable for camping are located adjacent to trails such as Glade Creek, Brooklyn-Southside Junction, and Stone Cliff trails.
 Other sites are along the river, are accessible by boat.
 Camping is prohibited within 100 feet of developed trails.
 Please camp above the high water line if possible.
 Use existing sites and fire rings where provided.
 Dispose of human waste and dishwater properly.
 Carry trash out.

 We are closely monitoring COVID-19 with the federal, state, and local authorities.
 For updates, visit www.nps.gov/coronavirus